Venus In Virgo Is Here — & It's Time For Romance

 September 19th: Venus enters Virgo, adding realness and honesty to our romantic and platonic relationships.
 The next several weeks are going to be full of mindfulness in the realm of our sentiments.

-October 8th: Venus in Virgo harmonizes with Jupiter in Cancer, bringing luck and positivity to love matters.
+October 9th: Venus in Virgo harmonises with Jupiter in Cancer, bringing luck and positivity to love matters.
 Our ability to love is expanding and heightening.

 AdvertisementADVERTISEMENT